 Telephone: (312) 715 0708

-Top-quality sushi and sashimi dishes are to be found in this funky-hip eatery that exudes a youthful ambience.
+Top-quality sushi and sashimi dishes are found in this eatery which exudes a youthful ambience.
 Fresh fish is flown in daily for the sushi bar where several inventive chefs whip up a list of delicious offerings to order.
-Upstairs the futuristic saké lounge is the city's hippest place to sip saké or vodka with passion fruit.
+Upstairs, the futuristic sake lounge is the city's most stylish place to enjoys its namesake and other cocktails.
 Dinner daily.
 Reservations recommended.

 Address: 2020 West Division Street, Wicker Park